aws-powertools/powertools-lambda-python/layer/README.md

 AWS Lambda versions the layers by incrementing a number at the end of the arn.
 This means it's hard to tell which powertools version is inside the layer.
 For better tracking of the ARNs and the corresponding version we need to keep track which powertools version was deployed to which layer.
 To achieve that we created two components.
-First, we created a version tracking app which receives evnets via Event Bridge.
-Second, after a successful canary deployment we send the layer ARN, powertools version, and the region to this Event Bridge.
+First, we created a version tracking app which receives events via EventBridge.
+Second, after a successful canary deployment we send the layer ARN, Powertools version, and the region to this EventBridge.